Steam Blowing - FourQuest Energy

 For pre-commissioning, a continuous low-pressure steam blow technique has become standard practice for cleaning most steam system circuits.
 This method requires the steam generators to be continuously fired to generate steam velocities exceeding the velocities generated during normal plant operations.
 To control pre-determined steam conditions at the piping inlet, an orifice plate or sacrificial valve is used.
 The low pressure continuous blow method is used for both targeted and service steam blows.

-Determining the cleanliness of the steam blow
+Determining the Cleanliness of the Steam Blow

 In order to provide a quantitative measure of system cleanliness, a technique of detecting particles in the steam exiting the blow is used.
 The emerging steam is monitored for particles by quantifying impacts on a polished metal plate commonly known as a target.
 Guidelines state the allowable quantity and size of particle impacts on the target.